Elastic tabstops - a better way to indent and align code

 - Inform 7, an IDE for programming interactive fiction

-- A plugin for Textadept (a nice cross-platform programmer's text editor)
+- A plugin for Textadept (a nice cross-platform programmer's text editor) by its author

 - Some Haskell code which adds elastic tabstops to Pandoc